 Schneer was obviously a little shocked by my passion.
 His face flushed.
 He said it was “sloppy thinking” to say that Jews controlled the media and finance.
 I said it was sloppy thinking to not see any power on the part of Jews.

 The conference broke for lunch and I got out of Dodge.
 People in the room had to be wondering about my intensity.
 I walked around the campus and looked at the trees.
 There are a lot of magnificent elms in the quad—and a group of young men walking by wearing straw boaters, just like you’d expect of Princeton.
-I called my wife and asked her if she thought I was smart, and she said I was very smart.
-I told her I was sitting with a bunch of academics and felt like a complete interloper and didn’t know how to control myself.
+I called my wife and told her I was sitting with a bunch of academics and felt like a complete interloper and didn’t know how to control myself.
 She told me not to let go of my power but sit down in my own thoughts and understanding and not get distracted by anyone.
 My wife is in a different realm than me.
 She does yoga and goes to every form of therapy there is.
 I believe in facts, and she doesn’t, she thinks facts have a rapid half-life.
 She really watches out for me, but she also likes it when I’m out of the house because I have a lot of energy.
 She was looking forward to my going to Israel and Palestine a couple weeks after the Balfour thing.

 I got back to the conference and ate some of the sumptuous lunch (tortellini/wraps) and looked through a copy of Princeton’s art museum magazine.
 They had an interview with the writer Jumpa Lahiri.
 “Writers react to suffering through language,” she said. “[A]s Flannery O’Connor said, ‘Anybody who has survived his childhood has enough information about life to last him the rest of his days.’”
 I thought of something my mother said.
 I’d been arguing with her about bad things that had happened four years ago, and she was taking no responsibility for anything, and then in the middle of it she said when I was about 14 months old I was crying a lot at night and because she was pregnant with her next and trying to get sleep, she’d spanked me and told me to go to sleep.
 So I shut up.
 Then later she found out that I had salmonella.
 I wasn’t just bellyaching.
 I’d eaten chicken left in the sun at a picnic they took me to.
 She must still feel bad about it, 59 years on.
 Then I wondered if that is what did it to me.
 It was a little like Jim beating his daughter for letting the door slam before he found out she was deaf, in Huck Finn.
 Then Jim felt awful about it.